 Choose the right platform to provide multilingual service

 Technology is the greatest enabler in today’s time.
 Regardless of the type of support you decide to provide, choosing the right customer service tool will be an activity you will need to carefully engage in.

 If you are at the nascent stage of your business, you may require only a support ticket system which provides a common team inbox and a customisable knowledge base.
 For more mature organisations with a full-fledged customer support department, multi-channel support tools with additional features such as live chat, and social media support may be required.

 There are numerous tools in the market that support the functions listed above.
 However, do your research carefully as not all of them can support multiple languages.

 Each culture has a specific set of norms that are generally followed and customer service is no exception.
-Even for regions that speak the same language, such as the U.S and U.K, the same set of words or phrases can have different meanings.
+Even for regions that speak the same language, such as the U.S and the U.K, the same set of words or phrases can have different meanings.
 With cultures separated by language, the difference is even greater.
-For example, in some European and Asian languages, you can address another personal both formally and informally depending on their age and your level of familiarity with them.
+For example, in some European and Asian languages, you can address another person both formally and informally depending on their age and your level of familiarity with them.
 Something as minor as using the informal form while addressing a customer in those cultures can come across as highly disrespectful.

-This is where localization comes into play.
+This is where localisation comes into play.
 Having a thorough understanding of your target market can help reduce cultural errors.
-One way to do this is by ensuring that all your material is translated and localized by a professional human translator so that the finer aspects of culture are taken care of.
+One way to do this is by ensuring that all your material is translated and localised by a professional human translator so that the finer aspects of culture are taken care of.
 Another way is to ensure that your front-line executives are periodically trained to adhere to the cross-cultural best practices of the regions they need to handle.